ExchangeBC/concierge/README.md

 ## Contributing

 Features should be implemented in feature branches.
-Create a pull request against the `develop` branch to have your work deployed.
+Create a pull request against the `develop` branch to have your work reviewed for subsequent deployment.

 The `develop` branch contains all approved code.

-The `master` branch contains the latest work deployed to production.
-A production release is triggered by merging the `develop` branch into `master`.
+The `master` branch contains work that has passed the Quality Assurance process and is ready to be deployed to production.

+Hotfixes can be merged directly to `master` via a pull request, but should be merged back into the `develop` branch as well.

 ## Development Environment